htwangtw/hrvtrt/results/preregisteration.md

 ### Measured Variables
 <!-- Describe both outcome measures as well as predictors and covariates and label them accordingly.
 If you are using a scale or an index, state the construct the scale/index represents, which items the scale/index will consist of, and how these items will be aggregated.
 When the aggregation is based on exploratory factor analysis (EFA) or confirmatory factor analysis (CFA), also specify the relevant details (EFA: rotation, how the number of factors will be determined, how best fit will be selected, CFA: how loadings will be specified, how fit will be assessed, which residuals variance terms will be correlated).
 If you are using any categorical variables, state how you will code them in the statistical analyses. -->
 We will consider the following variables only:

-Demographics and basic information: age; gender; session.
+- Demographics and basic information: age; gender; session.
+- Physiology:
-Physiology: continuous pulse-oximetry recordings, collected at the same time as the resting-state fMRI; continuous respiratory volume recordings (units mm3), collected at the same time as the resting-state fMRI
+    1. continuous pulse-oximetry recordings, collected at the same time as the resting-state fMRI
+    2. continuous respiratory volume recordings (units mm3), collected at the same time as the resting-state fMRI
-Neuroimaging: MPRAGE T1w scans collected in both sessions; 9 minutes of resting-state EPI scan TR = 645 ms Within this dataset, our primary measures of interest are the physiological variables and the fMRI.
+- Neuroimaging: MPRAGE T1w scans collected in both sessions; 9 minutes of resting-state EPI scan TR = 645 ms

+Within this dataset, our primary measures of interest are the physiological variables and the fMRI.

 ### Inclusion Criteria